DatsuneSan/WinTour/README.md

 This is the **S**hock**w**ave **F**lash tour, the one that has all the music and voice over.

 ## HTML Only
-This is the HTML Variant of the XP Tour, the one that opened in an Internet Explorer Window with no music, and no voice over
+This is the HTML Variant of the XP Tour, the one that opened in an Internet Explorer Window with no music, and no voice over.
+This is the basic tour.